jimhendy/PandemicGame/README.md

 * Random state and log actions for replication
 * Cure disease if Medic cures on location with cubes
 * Run out of player cards
+* Can't win game by curing all !
 Picking the bottom infection deck card with resilient population makes the whole deck image disappear ??

 Random state and log?